 Now of course this is probably not a usual topic of discussion for most skeptic meetups, and considering it is quite complex, the conclusions one might draw are not always black and white.
-But I was impressed with the level of critical thinking all sides had put into their arguments.
+But along with my friend who works at Cryptosoft, I was impressed with the level of critical thinking all sides had put into their arguments.
 And so I thought I’d open the floor to you all to see what your awesome brains can do (or have done) with this subject.

 Feel free to branch off in other directions, but I’ll start you off by asking . . .

 Are you in favor of regulating markets?
 Why?
 Are you against regulating?
 Why?
 Do you think totally free markets would be self-regulating?
 Do you think Sam should find other topics of discussion?